 Start/Finish: Meavy Distance: 5 miles Time: 1h 45min Difficulty: Easy

-This walk in Dartmoor takes you fully around the Burrator Reservoir.
+This walk in Dartmoor takes you on a circular route around the Burrator Reservoir.
 Overlooked by the impressive Sheepstor, surrounded by woodland, and a nice walking trail all around it.
 There is also a section dedicated to dogs.
-Dog walking can be tricky in Dartmoor with all those ponies and sheep about, but this walk has a bit of trail for doggies to roam.
+Dog walking can be tricky in Dartmoor, with all those ponies and sheep about, but this walk has a bit of trail for doggies to roam freely.

 Fun Fact: It was built to supply drinking water to Plymouth and other surrounding towns.
 It was also featured in the movie War Horse, by Steven Spielberg.